 - Don’t forget the basics!
 Check with your IT support team to make sure you have all the necessary connectivity software, security and permissions to safely access the data and applications you need to do your work when you’re on an external network or shared WIFI.

 - Be extra vigilant about cybersecurity.
 If this is the first time your business has had to support large scale remote working, the usual protection of your business network may not be as robust away from the office.
-As much as we should always be hyper-vigilant about clicking links and watching out for phishing emails, it’s especially important when working outside the safety of the office network.
+We should always be hyper-vigilant about clicking links and watching out for phishing emails.
+However, it’s especially important when working outside the safety of the office network.

 - Set up a workspace where you can mentally and physically get into work mode.
 It doesn’t have to be an office, but slouching on the couch with your laptop on your knee isn’t likely to make you feel “at work”.
 It’s also good to set a schedule that fits around your normal working routine, so your colleagues know they can reach you when they usually would.

 - Have video meetings to avoid feeling out of touch.
-This is the one time when that ‘this could have been an email’ meeting might actually be more effective as a face to face call.
+The one time when that ‘this could have been an email’ meeting might be more effective as a face-to-face call.
 Jump on Skype, Zoom, Slack or even Facetime to get that social connection that you’re missing at home.
 All of these communication tools have free accounts so it doesn’t have to cost you anything.
 That’s the beauty of cloud technology!

 - Set up a chat channel for those water-cooler conversations.
-Slack, Teams or even a simple email group can give you a place to ask the questions that would usually just need a quick chat across the desk.
+Slack, Teams or even a simple email group gives you a place to ask questions that would usually just need a quick chat across the desk.
 We love Slack because it’s designed for just that, so it’s simple and fun!

 - Overshare!
 Communication is key to feeling part of the team and keeping abreast of the bigger picture.
-Send updates about what you’re doing in your week and let people know if you’re going offline for a while so they aren’t chasing you down!
-In our team, we share a weekly roundup in a dedicated Slack channel on a Friday and then hold a follow-up video call on a Monday to ensure everyone is aware of each other’s priorities – and it works!
+Send updates about what you’re doing and let people know if you’re going offline so they aren’t chasing you down!
+In our team, we share a weekly roundup in a dedicated Slack channel on a Friday.
+We then hold a follow-up video call on Monday to ensure everyone’s aware of each other’s priorities – it works!

 - Separate work from home, so when you switch off at the end of your day you ‘leave’ work.
-One of the benefits of working from home is that you can jump back on if you need to and do extra hours in your own time, but if you don’t create a habit of ending your working day then your work-life balance could be at risk.
+A benefit of working from home is that you can jump back online if you need to.
+However, if you don’t create a habit of ending your working day then your work-life balance could be at risk.

 As the old adage goes, a change is as good as a rest.

-Most importantly of all, stay safe and strong and try to remain focused on the benefits of not doing the daily commute.
+Most importantly, stay safe, strong and try to remain focused on the benefits of not doing the daily commute.